The method of harmonic balance

 Under the assumption that

 which we call the harmonic equations.
-The main purpose of HarmonicBalance.jl is to obtain and solve them.
+The main purpose of HarmonicBalance.jl is to obtain and solve these Harmonic equations.
 We are primarily interested in steady states

-The process of obtaining the harmonic equations is best shown on an example.
+The process of obtaining the harmonic equations is best shown using the example below:

 Example: the Duffing oscillator